 Plastic is a big problem and a very visible one.
 A walk along a beach will usually highlight the extent of this problem.

-Over the last couple of years, I’ve started to become more active in the conservation scene attending events, going to screenings and becoming involved with charities.
-What’s dominated most of the talks, screen time, charities and activities is…..plastic.
+Over the last few of years, I’ve started to become more active in the conservation scene – attending events, going to screenings and becoming involved with charities.
+From what I’ve seen, the subject that is dominating most of the awarness and efforts is…..plastic pollution.

 This might be why we’ve seen such big movements from large chains removing plastic straws, the rise of reusable cups and the government committing to making big plastic-free changes.